simon135114/cs262-monopoly-service-Simon/README.md

 ### Game Endpoints (Homework 3)

 - `/games` — Retrieves the full list of games (e.g., `[{"id":1,"time":"2006-06-27T08:00:00.000Z"}]`)
-- `/games/:id` — Retrieves a single game by ID
-- `/games/:id/players` — Retrieves the players and scores for the specified game
+- `/games/:id` — Retrieves the specified game plus the players and scores for that game
 - `/games` (POST) — Creates a new game; if `time` is omitted the current timestamp is used
 - `/games/:id` (PUT) — Updates the timestamp for an existing game
 - `/games/:id` (DELETE) — Deletes the specified game and all associated PlayerGame records